-The statement of facts section of your brief must be accurate and should not contain argument.
-That does not mean, however, you cannot legitimately shade the facts to favor your client through word choice.
-Your client and your client's witnesses and experts "testify," "state," "confirm," "demonstrate," "establish," "conclude," "corroborate," "opine" or "estimate."
+The statement of facts section of your brief must be accurate should and not contain araument.
+That does mean, however, you cannot legitimately shade the facts to favor your client through word choice.
+Your client and your client's witnesses and experts "testify," "state," "confirm," "demonstrate," "establish," "conclude," "corroborate." "opine" "estimate."
 The opposing party and its witnesses and experts "claim," "speculate," "guess," "contend," "purport" or "allege."
 Similarly, the words used to identify the persons involved are important.
 Examples: "victim" vs. "complainant"; "infant" vs. "toddler," etc. This holds true with using designations in lieu of names, as well.
 Because accuracy is important, you should not hide from negative facts or omit them from your recitation.
-You can, however, minimize bad facts by bracketing or coupling them with fa-
+You can, however, minimize bad facts by bracketing or coupling them with favorable facts, using transitions like "although" or "while."